Now Yelp’s users get to report on COVID-19 safety measures

 Like everybody else, Yelp is crossing its fingers that widespread availability of vaccines will restore some semblance of normalcy to everyday life.
 “There was a period there where people started going out more and we saw that in our data with reservations and waitlists ticking up dramatically,” says Patel.
 “And so I anticipate that we’re going to have that happen again this year.”

-If that scenario pans out, it will be a relief for local consumers, businesses, and—of course—Yelp.
+If that scenario pans out, it will be a relief for consumers, local businesses, and—of course—Yelp.
 But it won’t mean that consumers are likely to lose interest in the company’s new COVID-19 safety details any time soon.
 Actually, Stoppelman says, signs of progress could spur a demand for even more information.
 “I could see people asking, ‘Okay, it’s great that you tell me that employees are wearing masks, but are they vaccinated?'” he muses.
 “We haven’t tackled that.
 There will be new and interesting challenges, I’m sure.”